Bucks avoid series sweep with 114-104 win over Hornets | Taiwan News | 2021/04/28

 Milwaukee built a 62-45 halftime lead behind 15 points and eight rebounds from Antetokounmpo while the Bucks' defense held the Hornets to 4-of-18 shooting from beyond the arc.

-The Hornets battled back to cut the lead to 103-99 with four left to play but Terry Rozier missed a 3-pointer and Antetokounmpo answered with a dunk off a lethal spin move at the other end and Middleton added a 3-pointer from the left wing off an inbounds play to push the lead to nine.
+The Hornets battled back to cut the lead to 103-99 with four minutes left to play but Terry Rozier missed a key 3-pointer and Antetokounmpo answered with a dunk off a lethal spin move at the other end.
+Middleton then added a 3-pointer from the left wing off an inbounds play to push the lead to nine.

-Rozier had a rare off night for the Hornets, finishing with eight points after going 0 for 7 from 3-point range.
+Rozier had a rare off night for the Hornets, finishing with eight points and going 0 for 7 from 3-point range.

+Despite the loss, Hornets coach James Borrego seemed pleased with his team's effort as it prepares for a possible berth in the play-in tournament.

+“I feel like our attention to detail and our urgency and our competitive spirit’s there,” said Borrego, whose teams remains without Gordon Hayward, LaMelo Ball and Malik Monk due to injuries.
+“We’re moving in the right direction, which is great.
+This is where you want to be this time of year.
+It’s starting to feel like that, but we’ve got execute better I think overall for 48 minutes.”

 TIP INS

-Hornets: Gordon Hayward remains in the walking boot, and coach James Borrego said he doesn't view the Hornets star as being close to return.
-Hayward has missed the last 13 games with a sprained foot. ...
+Hornets: Hayward remains in the walking boot, and Borrego said he doesn't view the Hornets star as being close to return.
+Hayward has missed the last 13 games with a sprained right foot. ...
 Bridges has scored at least 20 points in three straight games.

 UP NEXT